 Dr. Yofi Tirosh is an Associate Professor, currently on leave from TAU to serve as the Dean of the Sapir Academic College School of Law in Israel’s south (Negev) region.
 She is interested in antidiscrimination law, civil rights, feminist jurisprudence, law and culture, and food law.
 Recently she focuses on sex-segregation, and the appropriate balance between religious accommodation and sex equality.
 Another focus of her scholarship is the ways in which the body and physical appearance are understood, regulated and constructed by the law.

-Dr. Tirosh joined the Tel Aviv Faculty of Law in 2008.
+Tirosh joined the Tel Aviv Faculty of Law in 2008.
 She completed her LL.M. and S.J.D. at the University of Michigan Law School, where she was a fellow at Michigan's Institute for the Humanities.
-Tirosh received her LL.B from the Hebrew University of Jerusalem and before joining Israel's Bar, she clerked for Israel's Supreme Court.
-Prior to joining TAU, she serves as a Hauser Global Research Fellow at NYU Law School.
-In fall 2012 she was Visiting Professor at Georgetown University Law Center.
+After completing her LL.B from the Hebrew University of Jerusalem, she clerked for Israel's Supreme Court.

 Among other distinctions, Tirosh is the 2018 recipient of Israel’s Public Law Association’s Gorni Award for contribution to public law, the Katan award for enhancement of gender equality through research, teaching, and activism.
 In 2018 she was awarded a $70,000 research grant for a project on anti-discrimination law and theory from Israel’s National Science Foundation.